The Habit of Bible Study

 I'd start with John and James.
 Don't start in Genesis.
 You'll get to Leviticus and give up.
 Okay, that's.
 You can do that later.

-Start in the New Testament if you're at, if you're new at it.
+Start in the New Testament if you're new at it.
 Okay, new people say, hey, I started right at the beginning.
 Yeah, it's not that kind of book.
 Okay, so start with John, go to James and what.
 How much should I read?

 Well, pray this, because remember, it's a letter from God.
 So God speak to me through your word.
 So pray.
 Pray that.
 And then read till he speaks.